 A person’s standing with the King decided the kind of living quarters he or she got in the Palace of Versailles.

-Since Louis XIV’s bedroom was the most important room in the Palace, the closer you were to his bedroom the more powerful you were in the system.
+Since Louis XIV’s bedroom was the most crucial room in the Palace, the closer you were to his bedroom, the more powerful you were in the system.

 The servants usually had a small living area in the attic or a bed behind a staircase.

-While planning the construction of Palace of Versailles, it was decided that only French items will be used.
+While planning the construction of the Palace of Versailles, the King decided to use only French items.

-However, this posed a problem – back in those days one of the best items for decoration was a mirror.
-And Venice had a virtual monopoly on mirror manufacturing.
+However, this posed a problem – back in those days, one of the best decoration items was a mirror, and Venice had a virtual monopoly on mirror manufacturing.